-Fannin, Gilmer, and Lumpkin Counties, GA National Compensation Survey State and Local Government September 2009
+Fannin, Gilmer, and Lumpkin Counties, GA National Compensation Survey State and Local Government September 2010

-U.S. Department of Labor U.S. Bureau of Labor Statistics January 2010
+U.S. Department of Labor U.S. Bureau of Labor Statistics December 2010

-This summary provides results of a September 2009 survey of occupational pay in Fannin, Gilmer, and Lumpkin Counties, GA.
-Tabulations in this publication are limited to State and local government; future publications will include private industry.
+This summary provides results of a September 2010 survey of occupational pay in Fannin, Gilmer, and Lumpkin Counties, GA.
+Tabulations in this publication are limited to State and local government.